 We were heavily involved in the deputy leadership campaign of Julie Morgan – who won the most votes but lost the election due to the operation of the electoral college – and the successful leadership campaign of Mark Drakeford.

-If you would like to become a member of Welsh Labour Grassroots, please click here complete the online membership form and then submit payment via our PayPal account.
+If you would like to become a member of Welsh Labour Grassroots, please click here complete the online membership form and then submit payment via our PayPal account, or Credit/Debit card.
 Alternatively, you can download a membership application form, using the link below, and return it to the address provided with appropriate payment.